-Whether your first job is months away or you have one lined up and are just waiting to get started, you might be wondering if you can apply for and qualify for a credit card before you start working.
-You’re in luck, you do have some options for securing a credit card before you start that 9 to 5.
+Whether your first job is months away or you have one lined up and are just waiting to get started, you might be wondering if you can apply and qualify for a credit card before you start working.
+But if you’re new to the job market and are about to start your first job, don’t worry; you have some options to secure a credit card before you start that 9 to 5.

-Let’s examine how to qualify for a credit card before you begin working, what type of credit cards you can qualify for and how to improve your credit to make it easier to get your hands on a credit card before you become more established in your career.
+Let’s examine how to qualify for a credit card before your first job, what type of credit cards you’ll likely be approved for and how to improve your credit, giving you a better chance of getting a credit card before you’re more established in your career.

 How to qualify for a credit card before starting your first job

-No matter where you are in your employment journey, the key is to be honest when you apply for your first credit card.
-Generally, credit card issuers take your word regarding what your stated income is and won’t require proof or do an investigation to confirm you’re really making what you say you’re making.
+No matter your employment status, the key is to be honest when you apply for your first credit card.
+Generally, credit card issuers will trust you regarding your stated income and won’t require proof or launch an investigation to confirm you’re making what you say you’re making.

-The Credit CARD Act imposed restrictions on young adults’ access to credit cards, requiring them to prove they have a steady income, but even for those under 21, credit card issuers still usually use the honor system.
-If you tell the credit card issuer that you’re employed, they might ask for your company’s phone number or verification of employment.
+The CARD Act of 2009 imposed restrictions on young adults’ access to credit cards.
+These days, they must either be over 21 or prove they have a steady income to qualify for a card.
+For much of the information new cardholders put down, card issuers adopt the honor system.
+However, if someone says they’re employed, the issuer may also ask for the company’s phone number or verification of employment.

-As tempting as it may be, don’t fib or fluff the numbers when it comes to your income, even if doing so could lead to getting a higher credit limit.
-If you inflate your earnings on the application and then one day you get in over your head and the debt goes delinquent, unpaid or you file for bankruptcy, the credit issuer has the right to take legal action against you.
+As tempting as it may be, don’t fib or fluff the numbers when it comes to your income, even if doing so could lead to a higher credit limit.
+If you inflate your earnings on the application and then one day find your debt going delinquent, the issuer has the right to take legal action against you.
 In that case, your fib would be considered fraud.
-If you’re starting your job in a few weeks, you can use that income on your application, but don’t exaggerate it.
+If you’re starting your job in a few weeks, you can use that income on your application but don’t exaggerate it.

 Income is only part of the qualifying process

-Income is only part of the qualifying process so if you don’t have any yet, you won’t be immediately disqualified from getting a credit card.
+Income is only one aspect of the qualification process, so if you don’t have any yet, you typically won’t be immediately rejected from getting a credit card.
 The credit card issuer will also check your credit history to see how you’ve handled any past and current credit products.
-That information about your past credit behavior is listed on your consumer credit reports.
+That information is on your consumer credit reports.

-There’s a chance that your credit reports are already populated with some positive data, such as a student loan in good standing or a car loan that you’ve been paying on time, but when you’re young your credit report might be pretty bare.
+There’s a chance that your credit reports are already populated with some positive data, such as a student loan in good standing or a car loan that you’ve been paying on time, but when you’re young, it’s normal to have a pretty bare credit report.

 Credit scores, which are derived from the financial data on your credit reports, will also be pulled as a part of the application process because they give the credit card issuer an idea of how much risk you pose as a borrower.

-Before you apply for a credit card, pull your credit reports for free from AnnualCreditReport.com.
-Credit scores typically run from 300 to 850, and the higher your number, the better risk a lender sees you as.
-In addition, the higher your credit score is, the easier it will be to qualify for credit products, larger credit limits and lower interest rates.
+Before you apply for a credit card, request your credit reports for free from AnnualCreditReport.com.
+Credit scores typically run from 300 to 850, and the higher your number, the more card issuers will consider you a low-risk credit user.
+In addition, the higher your credit score is, the easier it will be to qualify for credit products, higher credit limits and lower interest rates.

 Your credit card options

-When you’re young, your credit card options may be more limited until you’ve had a chance to establish your credit history and start generating a steady income.
-To qualify for top rewards credit cards, you need a high credit score and high income.
+When you’re young, your credit card options may be more limited until you’ve had a chance to establish your credit history and generate a steady income.
+To qualify for top rewards credit cards, you need a high credit score and a decent income.

-That being said, there are some solid starter credit card options on the market for those who are about to, or just started, their careers, and using these credit cards responsibly can actually help you build your credit score and boost your future odds of being approved for better options.
+That being said, there are some solid starter credit card options on the market for those who are about to start or have just started their careers.
+Using these starter credit cards responsibly can help you build your credit score and boost your future odds of being approved for other cards.

 Student credit cards

-Student credit cards are specifically geared toward young adults with thin credit files.
+Student credit cards are specifically geared toward young adults with thin credit files, and as such, they’re relatively easy to qualify for.
 Because these credit cards are designed for borrowers who are new to credit, they tend to come with lower rewards rates and higher interest rates.
 They can, however, serve as a good introduction to using credit while you’re in school.

 Secured credit cards

-If you don’t have an established credit profile at all, you may have to start one by taking out a secured credit card.
-Secured cards are similar to debit cards in the sense that you can spend only money you already have.
-They require a deposit that you put down as collateral, which serves as your credit line.
+If you don’t have an established credit profile at all, you may have to start with a secured credit card.
+Secured cards are similar to debit cards in the sense that you can only spend money you already have, which is backed by your deposit.
+Such cards require a deposit, which acts as both your collateral and your credit line.

-You can’t charge more than your deposit, and each time you pay off your balance your credit limit resets.
+You can’t charge more than your deposit, and each time you pay off your balance, your credit limit resets.
 After a year of using the secured card responsibly, you can most likely apply for an unsecured credit card.
-Because you’re the one acting as the lender, this type of credit card is easier to qualify for than an unsecured credit card when you’re young.
+Because you’re acting as your own lender in a way, this type of credit card is easier to qualify for than an unsecured credit card.

 Unsecured credit cards

-If you have some positive credit activity on your credit reports already, you may be eligible for an unsecured account that requires no deposit.
-An unsecured credit card will be harder to qualify for, but if you’re starting a job soon and will have a consistent source of income, it’s worth researching which ones you might qualify for.
+If you already have some positive credit activity on your credit reports, you may be eligible for an unsecured account that requires no deposit.
+An unsecured credit card is harder to qualify for because these cards tend to have higher credit limits, generous rewards structures and more competitive APR rates.
+Some unsecured cards are designed for people with fair credit, so if you’re starting a job soon and will have a consistent source of income, it’s worth researching which ones you might qualify for.

 How to improve your credit score